 to help cast such spirits & demonic forces out.

-Soul: Only two things on earth are eternal: the soul of each
+Soul: When does a human get his/her soul?
+Only two things on earth are eternal: the soul of each

 human and the Word of God.
 The soul is the non-material sum of a person's mind, will,

 emotions, and spirit.
 A specific-person instance = the King James version of the Bible Old Testament book of Jeremiah 1:5, which indicates that, at least in the case of this one person, God knew the prophet (knew that Jeremiah's soul existed) "Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations".
 In the King James version of the Bible New Testament book of Luke 1:41, at least for one babe, John the Baptist, intrauterine responsiveness suggests having become a complete person with a soul before birth is suggested: "And it came to pass, that, when Elisabeth heard the salutation of Mary, the babe leaped in her womb; and Elisabeth was filled with the Holy Ghost."
 But Scripture is unclear when ensoulment happens for regular folk (before or after conception).
 Surely, at that point of ensoulment, the person should have legal rights against being killed.
 God speaks to your soul through the window called your "spirit", the Jesus believer being further enabled by the indwelling Holy Spirit; Satan speaks through